How to Find a DWI Lawyer for Your Case

-A DWI conviction in West Baton Rouge may be detrimental to your career, finances, school enrollment and even loss of driving privileges in Louisiana.
+A DWI arrest in West Baton Rouge may be detrimental to your career, finances, school enrollment and even loss of driving privileges in Louisiana.

 DWI is defined as the operation of a motor vehicle while the operator is under the influence of alcohol, drugs, or both.

 DWI statute in Louisiana provides for a jail term of up to half a year for first-time offenses.
 However, in most cases, the judge places the convicted person under probation.
 This may lead to suspension of your driver’s license up to one year.

 A second conviction of DWI is a misdemeanor with 48 hours of jail term, which is mandatory.
 Third and subsequent convictions are acts of felonies punishable with time in prison.

 In Louisiana, you have only 30 days from the date of arrest to request a hearing.

 You should hire a qualified DWI lawyer to take you through the court process.
 Have you or a loved one has been arrested for a DWI?
 Don’t wait to seek legal representation.
 Follow these steps to find the right DWI lawyer for your case.

 Look For a DWI Lawyer With Expertise